x-i-f-r-a/Momentum-docs/architecture.md

 ## Laravel like Architecture

-For the web artisans , momentum support separating logic and view.
+For the web wizards , momentum support separating logic and view.
 The `Controllers` folder contains the sample program to write a separate class with functions and it can be called inside our main `main.dart` file.